-Sample release forms are available for download at UniversityMarketing.IllinoisState.edu/Identity.
+Sample release forms are available for download at UniversityMarketing.IllinoisState.edu/Identity/Photos.

 Do not post work by others without the proper permission, particularly copyrighted work, including music, videos, photos, text, works of art (or photos of works of art), and other forms of media.
-All permissions must be in writing and the permission letter should include a short description of how the work will be used.
+In general, all permissions must be in writing and the permission letter should include a short description of how the work will be used.
 In addition, make sure to appropriately credit and/or cite all copyrighted material you have permission to post.